davidahmed/thehalfwit.github.io/real-life-linear-algebra/6-linear-systems.md

 {% include subpage-nav.html %}

 # Systems of Linear Equations, Image Manipulation, and Encryption
-* Slove a system of linear equations.
+### Sloving a system of linear equations.
+Gaussian Elimination.
-* the three elementary operations used to solve linear systems.
+### The three elementary operations for solving linear systems.
-* application of two of the row operations for image manipulation.
+### An application of the two row operations on image manipulation.
-* two encryption methods that utilize linear algebra. (caesar shift, matrix cypher)
+### Encryption using linear algebra- 1
+Caesar Cipher
+1. Letters are assigned a number in the form of a vector.
+2. Add a shift to the vector.
+V+ shift * u
+### Encruption using linear algebra- 2
+Shift Cipher
+Encryption using a matrix.
+This uses the idea of linear systems and inverse matrices as keys.